RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 | ![himeko](https://media.discordapp.net/attachments/1106792336668753971/1184873252141670410/1003.png?ex=658d8e35&is=657b1935&hm=4c110916c2d71e11dc1e9bb6c96c403e8aceca1162a51d4d7727037640fde94d&=&format=webp&quality=lossless&width=240&height=327) | **Himeko** isn't the most anti-synergistic with Ruan Mei due to the fact that she wants to break as many enemies as possible.
 However, Ruan Mei also extends weakness break, which means that it will take longer for Himeko to gain stacks and trigger her follow-up attack.
 She can still be used with Ruan Mei, but she is not really a recommended option.

 ### Team Composition Examples
 Below are some example team compositions for Ruan Mei.
-These are not the only team compositions that can be used with Ruan Mei.
-Rather, they are some notable examples to help players have an idea on how to use Ruan Mei.
+These are not the only team compositions that can be used with Ruan Mei; as mentioned before, she is an incredibly flexible unit.
+Rather, these teams are some notable examples to provide a general idea of how to use Ruan Mei.

 #### Kafka DoT
 ![dot](https://media.discordapp.net/attachments/1106792336668753971/1184913826102128820/ruan_mei_trace_priority_2.png?ex=658db3fe&is=657b3efe&hm=b849c1fdb7a2434a02bc417147d8e31b477632bfca76442ed9aae404a885de12&=&format=webp&quality=lossless&width=1438&height=375)